DarrylYuma/Data-Analytics-Projects/Adidas US Sales Analysis/README.md

 **Product Performance**
 - Men's Street Footwear leads revenue contribution at 23%, while Women's Athletic Footwear trails at 11%.
 Contribution across the remaining four categories is relatively balanced at 13–19%.
 - The men's/women's revenue split is nearly even at 53/47, suggesting a balanced customer base across both segments.
-- Apparel products consistently outperform footwear in profit per unit — all three below-average categories are footwear.
+- Apparel products consistently outperform footwear in profit per unit, all three below-average categories are footwear.

 **Regional Performance**
 - The West leads in revenue ($36.4M) but carries a below-average margin of 35.73%.
 The Northeast follows a similar pattern at $25M and 38.81%.
-- The South and Midwest are the inverse — lower revenue ($20.6M and $16.6M) but stronger margins at 44.76% and 41.14% respectively.
+- The South and Midwest are the inverse, lower revenue ($20.6M and $16.6M) but stronger margins at 44.76% and 41.14% respectively.

 **Retailers and Sales Channels**
 - Sports-focused retailers (Foot Locker, Sports Direct, West Gear) generate over double the revenue and profit of general retailers like Kohl's, Amazon, and Walmart.